Interleukin-6 (IL-6) Test: Role, High/Low Levels, Functions & Medical Interpretation

 1. Helps Fight Infections

-IL-6 is one of the earliest cytokines to rise during infection.
-It stimulates immune cells, enhances pathogen recognition, and helps the body mount a rapid defense.
+IL-6 is among the earliest cytokines to rise during infection.
+It supports rapid immune activation and helps the body recognize and respond to invading microorganisms.

 2. Converts B Cells Into Antibody-Producing Cells